BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: Experiments

-\textbf{The impact of ensemble number.} We draw the change of test accuracy w.r.t. the number of MC samples $S$ for \emph{Bayes ensemble} in Figure~\ref{fig:mode_col}.
+\textbf{The impact of ensemble number.} We draw the change of test accuracy w.r.t. the number of MC samples $S$ for \emph{Bayes ensemble} in Figure~\ref{fig:abl} (Left).
 The model is trained by \emph{BayesAdapter (MFG)} on ImageNet.
 The points on the red line represent the individual accuracies of the 100 parameter samples.
 The yellow dashed line refers to the deterministic inference with only the Gaussian mean.
-The green line displays the effects of \emph{Bayes ensemble} -- the predictive performance increases from $<74\%$ to $>76\%$ quickly before seeing 20 parameter samples, and gradually saturate after that.
-That is why we set $S=20$ in the above studies.
+The green line displays the effects of \emph{Bayes ensemble} -- the predictive performance increases from $<74\%$ to $>76\%$ quickly before seeing 20 parameter samples, and gradually saturates after that.

-\textbf{Uncertainty-based rejective decision.} In practice, we expect our models can reject to predict for data with relatively high uncertainty, and only care about the data that they are certain about.
-In this spirit, we sort the validation data of ImageNet w.r.t. the uncertainty provided by \emph{BayesAdapter (MFG)}, and split them into 10 buckets of equal size.
-We depict the average accuracy of each bucket in Figure~\ref{fig:rej-dec}.
+\textbf{Uncertainty-based rejective decision.} In practice, we expect our models to be accurate on the data that they are certain about.
+In this spirit, we gather the \emph{epistemic} uncertainty estimates for ImageNet validation data given by \emph{BayesAdapter (MFG)}, based on which we divide the data into 10 buckets of equal size but with increasing uncertainty.
+We depict the average accuracy of each bucket in Figure~\ref{fig:abl} (Right).
 As expected, our BNN is more accurate for instances with smaller uncertainty.
-Quantitatively, there are 95\% instances with uncertainty less than 0.45, and their accuracy is 78.6\%; there are 90\% instances with uncertainty less than 0.37, and their accuracy is 80.7\%; there are 80\% instances with uncertainty less than 0.25, and their accuracy is 84.8\%.